UNLIMITED SOLAR ENERGY!

 - Solar panels will work as long as there is direct sunlight.
 Even on cloudy days, and when it is raining.

-- They are getting cheaper over the years, due to mass production and better technology.
+- They are getting cheaper over the years, due to mass production and better technology – Check out this article on the cost of solar panels if you are not convinced.

-- Solar panels are attached to satellites and launched into space.
+- Solar panels are attached to satellites and launched into space, it IS space-age technology.
 They will last for a good 30-50 years when maintained properly.

 - They may not produce as much energy as a nuclear power plant, but the efficiency is improving.